Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

  You can choose to use any virtual machine (VM) with [Docker Engine](https://docs.docker.com/engine/) installed.

 * A HDInsight Spark Cluster with HDP version 3.6 and Spark version 2.1.1.
 Visit [Create an Apache Spark cluster in Azure HDInsight] (https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-spark-sql) for details of how to create HDInsight clusters.
 We recommend using a three-worker cluster with each worker having 16 cores and 112 GB of memory.
-Or you can just choose VM type "D12 v2" for head node and "D14 v2" for the worker node.
+Or you can just choose VM type "`D12 V2`" for head node and "`D14 V2`" for the worker node.
 You need the cluster name, SSH user name, and password to try out this example.
-Please save the following table with the Azure HDInsight cluster info for later steps:
+Save the following table with the Azure HDInsight cluster info for later steps:

  Field Name| Value |
  |------------|------|
  Cluster name| xxx|
- User name  | xxx (by default, it's sshuser)|
+ User name  | xxx (by default, it is sshuser)|
  Password   | xxx|

 * An Azure Storage account.
 You can follow the [instructions](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account) to create an Azure storage account.
 Also, create two Blob containers with name "`fullmodel`" and "`onemonthmodel`" in this storage account.
 The storage account is used to save intermediate compute results and machine learning models.
-You need the storage account and access key to try out this example.
-Please save the following table with the Azure storage account info for later steps:
+You need the storage account name and access key to try out this example.
+Save the following table with the Azure storage account  info for later steps:

  Field Name| Value |
  |------------|------|